vlvovch/Thermal-FIST/input/list/phaseshifts/README.md

   `KN_GibbsArceo_reference.md`.
 Config: `KN.conf`.

 ### Subsumption by PDG coincidence
-A channel can REUSE a real resonance's PDG code (`memberPdg`, the `-` list/decay columns in the config) instead of a synthetic id.
-If that code is already in the list (sigma, f0(980)) the phase-shift density **overrides** its thermal contribution while it stays in the list (still a decay product); if absent (the kappa) it is **created** with the channel's decays.
+A channel can REUSE a real resonance's PDG code (`memberPdg`) instead of a synthetic id.
+If that code is already in the base list (sigma, f0(980), rho, K*, Delta) the phase-shift density **overrides** its thermal contribution while it stays in the list (still a decay product, keeping its own decays); if absent (the kappa) it is **created**.
 Either way the real resonance is not separately counted.

+**Each subsumed resonance ships its own `list/list-<res>.dat` / `decays/decays-<res>.dat`**
+(e.g. `list/list-pipi_I1_P.dat` for the rho, `list/list-piK_I12_S.dat` for the kappa), referenced from the config like any other wave.
+Unlike the synthetic-cluster files, these carry the resonance's **real quantum numbers** — physical mass, degeneracy `2J+1` and width — so that where the base list lacks the resonance it is created as the genuine particle (with isospin-CG decays), and the pole-mass fallback (phase shifts toggled off) is physical.
+The files are loaded "create-if-absent, keep-if-present": an already-present code is left untouched (its own QN and decays win; only the density overrides its thermodynamics), an absent one is created from the file.
+This uses the `ThermalParticleSystem::flag_skip_duplicates` load flag (the loader otherwise throws on a duplicate PDG code). **This matters because not every base list has every resonance** — the kappa, for instance, is excluded from PDG2014/2020/2025.

+As a fileless alternative, a `-` in the list and/or decay column means the catalog creates-or-overrides the reused codes directly (no per-resonance file); the in-code `AddPhaseShiftChannel` does the same.
+Both create absent codes with the real QN.

 Because these are real (non-synthetic) codes, the cheap enable/disable toggle is not exact for them, so the GUI rebuilds the list when toggling (see `CountOverriddenResonances`).

 pi-K (S=+1), pi-N (B=+1) and K-N (B=+1, S=+1) carry a conserved charge, so unlike pi-pi they are **not** self-conjugate multiplets: every Iz is a distinct member and